vijayanj/Example-Node/README.md

-Welcome to Puppet Conf, Ebay
+Welcome to Puppet Conf, BAH
 # Getting Started Building and Deploying with Distelli - NodeJS Example

 This tutorial will get you setup, building, testing, and deploying an application with Distelli in minutes.